kluster-ai/docs/get-started/api.md

 ## List supported models

-Use this endpoint to retrieve a list of all available models for the kluster.ai API.
+You can use this endpoint to retrieve a list of all available models for the kluster.ai API.
 Currently supported models:

 - `klusterai/Meta-Llama-3.1-8B-Instruct-Turbo`
 - `klusterai/Meta-Llama-3.1-70B-Instruct-Turbo`